 Simonyi: Well, oh, Richard Brody, who worked with me at Xerox, for a short time, we hired him, and he wrote much of the code, but in Hungarian he wrote exactly what I would have written, I mean we were almost pair programming it.
 So it's Richard Brody that wrote the code, but again, once you write down the data structures and everything else the code kind of writes itself, especially if you believe in it, and Richard did, and he's also very, very talented.
 Actually it's very difficult to find this combination of talent and parallel beliefs, when that happens the power is immense.
-But usually talent means it's also combined with idiosyncratic beliefs, and to the extent that I have talents I certainly have idiosyncratic beliefs <laughs>, so I'm certainly not an exception to this.
-But you find multiple people believing in the same thing, and all talented, the results are amazing.
+But usually talent means it's also combined with idiosyncratic beliefs, and to the extent that I have talents I certainly have idiosyncratic beliefs keeting in the same thing, and all talented, the results are amazing.